TIBCOSoftware/mashling/docs/cli/README.md

   mashling-cli create [flags]

 Flags:
-  -h, --help          help for create
+  -A, --arch string   target architecture to build for (default is amd64, arm64 is only compatible with Linux) -h, --help          help for create
   -n, --name string   customized mashling-gateway name (default "mashling-custom") -N, --native        build the customized binary natively instead of using Docker